 - 1 small Onion, diced

 - salt and pepper, to taste

-- Crack the eggs into a mixing bowl; add milk and season with salt and pepper.
+- Crack the eggs into a mixing bowl; add water and season with salt and pepper.
 Whisk the egg mixture and beat as much air as possible

 - Preheat a non-stick pan over medium heat.
 Then, add butter and the five ingredients.
 Sauté for about 3 minutes.
 To get a perfect omelet and to easily fold it, use an 8-inch pan.
 (Tip: To prevent the butter from burning, add half a teaspoon of your favorite cooking oil)